Anything that increases your chance of getting cervical cancer is a risk factor.

 As many as 75 percent of men and women who have had sex have HPV.
 Usually the body’s immune system handles the virus, and most people never know they have it.
-While most women with HPV will not get cervical cancer, you should be aware of the risk and have regular Pap tests.
+Many women want to know how often untreated HPV leads to cervical cancer.
+The good news is most women with HPV will not get polyps or cervical cancer, however, you should be aware of the risk and have regular Pap tests.

 - Age: The risk of cervical cancer increases with age.
 It is found most often in women over the age of 40.
 However, younger women often have precancerous lesions that require treatment to prevent cancer.

-Smoking: Cigarette smoke contains chemicals that damage the body's cells.
-It increases the risk of precancerous changes in the cervix, especially in women with HPV.
+- Smoking: Cigarette smoke contains chemicals that damage the body's cells.
+It increases the risk of precancerous changes in the cervix, such as polyps, especially in women with HPV.
 Read more about MD Anderson’s smoking cessation clinical trials.